lelea2/Algorithm/theory/web/javascript-question.md

 ### Functional Programming

 **Pros**
+* avoid any shared state or side-effects, which eliminates bugs caused by multiple functions competing for the same resources.
+* easy to scale across multiple processors, or across distributed computing clusters

 **Cons**
+* Steeper learning curve

 ### 7. What does “favor object composition over class inheritance” mean?

+use **can-do**, **has-a**, or **uses-a** relationships INSTEAD OF **is-a** relationships.

+* Avoid class hierarchies.
+* Avoid brittle base class problem.
+* Avoid tight coupling.
+* Avoid rigid taxonomy (forced is-a relationships that are eventually wrong for new use cases).
+* Make code more flexible.

 ### 8. What are two-way data binding and one-way data flow, and how are they different?

+*One way data flows are deterministic, whereas two-way binding can cause side-effects which are harder to follow and understand.*

+**Two-way data binding**

+* UI fields are bound to model data dynamically such that when a UI field changes, the model data changes with it and vice-versa.
+* Eg: AngularJS

+**One-way data flow**

+* Model is the single source of truth.
+Changes in the UI trigger messages that signal user intent to the model
+* Only the model has the access to change the app’s state.
+* The effect is that data always flows in a single direction, which makes it easier to understand.

 ### 9. What are the pros and cons of monolithic vs microservice architectures?